 What Is Philips Hue?

 First introduced in 2012, Philips Hue has been called the “world’s smartest” LED light bulb by its creators.
 Philips Hue connects to lights in your home via Wi-Fi using a device called a Bridge.
 Philips Hue products include lamps, dimming kits, light strips, and more.
-Each is controlled via a smartphone app, allowing you to change the lights to any of 16 million colors.
+Each is controlled via a smartphone app [No Longer Available], allowing you to change the lights to any of 16 million colors.

 Four years after its arrival, the Web-enabled LED home lighting system has grown significantly, both in its popularity and scope.
 So much so that competitors have lined up to become part of your smart home.
 Here are some great ways to take your Philips Hue to the next level.